tanle8/cdope/6-array/6-2-vectorSTD/6-2-vectorSTD.md

 We talked about std::array.
 We will explore __std::vector__

 Consider a case where you want to store the marks of the students of a class.
-But you don't know the number of students in the class and have only an approximate idea how the number.
-You can declare an array by specifying some array length.
+But you don't know the __number of students__ in the class and have only an approximate idea how the number.
+You can only declare an array by specifying some array length.

 Now, if the length of the array which you have specified during its declaration is smaller than the number of students, the the marks of all the students could not be stored.
 Also, if we declare its length much larger than the number of students, the unncessarily extra memory will be allocated to the array which is not required.